SCLW/Circuitry-Based-Sound/readme.md

 ## CMOS Experimenter Board

 The motivation behind this project was to produce a set of PCBs to evaluate logic ICs for sound creation and composition in artistic and educational fields.
-The idea of providing a CMOS experimenter board was initiated particularly with regard to todays availability of PCB manufacturers and affordable prizes.
+The idea of providing a CMOS experimenter board was initiated particularly with regard to today's availability of PCB manufacturers and affordable prizes.
 PCB prototyping and production is now completely based on computer aided electronic design (EDA) while manufacturers offer professional quality at very low costs, even for small board quantities.

 Each PCB is designed around individual standard CMOS chips and their particular functions in order to create sound.
 The boards provide inlets and outlets, testing points, sockets, vias and pads for changing values of electronic parts and wiring alternative external circuitry.
 The modules can be easily extended and interconnected.
 This allows the user to manipulate circuit points with potentiometers, buttons, switches or sensors and to apply control voltages at appropriate input points.